Calisthenics vs weights: Which one is better?

 Weights allow you to train one specific muscle group in one specific pattern.

-This is beneficial if you have an injury or a muscular imbalance that requires you to strengthen a specific movement pattern.
+Isolation exercises are beneficial if you have an injury or a muscular imbalance that requires you to train a specific movement pattern.

 Calisthenic exercises tend to be compound exercises.